Vandesm14/how/README.md

 ### Prerequisites

-In order to use this, you will need to get an API key from [OpenAI](https://openai.com/).
+You will need to get an API key from [OpenAI](https://openai.com/).
 Once you have that, you can either:

 **Use the environment variable**